 In 1998, the City of Milwaukee, the Menomonee Valley Business Association and the Milwaukee Metropolitan Sewerage District prepared a land use plan for the Menomonee River Valley, a road map for its redevelopment.
 At the time, the State of Wisconsin was laying the groundwork for the Hank Aaron State Trail.
 As a result of these planning efforts, Menomonee Valley Partners was formed as a nonprofit organization, a public-private partnership to facilitate business, neighborhood, and public partners in efforts to revitalize the Valley.

 Since 1999, more than 50 companies have moved to or expanded in the Valley, 5,200 jobs have been created, 45 acres of native plants, seven miles of trails, and a nationally recognized shared stormwater system have been established.
 In addition, 10 million people visit the Valley each year.
 More than 250 organizations and 450 individuals have donated their time and talent by serving on boards, committees, and working teams, while thousands of individuals have volunteered at Valley events.

 Today, the Valley is a national model of economic and environmental sustainability.
 Recognized by the Sierra Club as "One of the 10 Best Developments in the Nation," the Menomonee River Valley continues to receive local and national recognition.

 The Valley's Future

-During the course of 18 months, Menomonee Valley Partners and the City of Milwaukee held public meetings and met with hundreds of stakeholders to envision what the Menomonee Valley will become in the next 20 years.
+Over 18 months, Menomonee Valley Partners and the City of Milwaukee held public meetings and met with hundreds of stakeholders to envision what the Menomonee River Valley will become in the next 20 years.
 The City of Milwaukee Common Council approved the Valley 2.0 Plan in June 2015.
 Partners are working toward this vision now.